 Bristol was one of Britain’s three principle cities involved in the transatlantic slave trade.
-Many of its residents were also involved in the plantations where the slaves worked, and the many businesses connected with them or benefitting from the wealth derived from these enterprises.
-Individual families links to slavery are often quite complex but its importance to the city’s economy in the 18th and early 19th century cannot be underestimated.
+Many of its residents were also involved in the plantations where the enslaved people worked, and the many businesses connected with them or benefitting from the wealth derived from these enterprises.
+Individual family links to slavery are often quite complex but its importance to the city’s economy in the 18th and early 19th century cannot be underestimated.

 Rather than continually refer back to these legacies in the text whenever land purchases, gifts, property improvements or any other developments are concerned, they are mentioned here instead.

-While many properties in the city can be very directly linked to the proceeds of industries that used slave labour, the connections of the house we are concerned with is less obvious.
+While many properties in the city can be very directly linked to the proceeds of industries that used slave labour, the connections of the house we are concerned with is less obvious at first glance but nonetheless important to mention.
 This is doubtless the case with many other properties and institutions in the city, which are more likely to have “invisible” or less easily discerned connections than the property’s listed on the UCL database as having a documented link with plantations – just over 200 in and around Bristol at the time of writing.

 Way/Smyth – Arthur Edward Gregory Way lived in the property 1880-1919.
 He lived off income from the Ashton Court estate and was able to purchase the property due to an inheritance that was, in all probability, in large part comprised of funds derived from the estate.
 The Smyth family, which the Ways married into at least twice, owned the land pre-build from 1605 to 1874.
 In Historic England’s “Slavery and the English Country House” (2013), Madge Dresser highlights the following: